micihime/react-practice/03 chuck-joke-spa/README.md

 ## Features

 - **Random Joke Display**: Shows a random Chuck Norris joke when the page loads.
-- **Interactive Search**: Users can search for jokes containing specific text strings.
+- **Interactive Search**: Users can search for a joke containing specific text strings.
 - **Category Selection**: Jokes can be filtered by category, and the category of the displayed joke is indicated.
 - **Error Notifications**: Displays a message when no jokes match the search criteria.